avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

      * Only necessary if the original message can't be delivered due to validator churn.
-     * @param validationID The validationID attached to the registration message */ function resendValidatorRegistrationMessage(bytes32 validationID) external returns (bytes32);
+     * @param validationID The validationID attached to the registration message */ function resendValidatorRegistrationMessage( bytes32 validationID
+    ) external returns (bytes32);

     /**
      * @notice Completes the validator registration process by returning an acknowledgement of the registration of a
      * validationID from the P-Chain.
      * @param messageIndex The index of the Warp message to be received providing the acknowledgement.
      */
+    function completeValidatorRegistration(
+        uint32 messageIndex
-    function completeValidatorRegistration(uint32 messageIndex) external;
+    ) external;

     /**
-     * @notice Initiate a validator weight update by issuing a SetSubnetValidatorWeightTx Warp message.
+     * @notice Initiate a validator weight update by issuing a SetL1ValidatorWeightTx Warp message.
-     * If the weight is 0, this initiates the removal of the validator from the Subnet.
+     * If the weight is 0, this initiates the removal of the validator from the L1.
 An uptime proof can be
      * included.
 This proof might be required to claim validator rewards (handled by the security module).
      * @param nodeID The ID of the node to modify
-     * @param weight The new weight of the node on the Subnet
+     * @param weight The new weight of the node on the L1
      * @param includesUptimeProof Whether the uptime proof is included in the message
-     * @param messageIndex The index of the Warp message containing the uptime proof */ function initiateValidatorWeightUpdate( bytes32 nodeID, uint64 weight, bool includesUptimeProof, uint32 messageIndex
+     * @param messageIndex The index of the Warp message containing the uptime proof */ function initiateValidatorWeightUpdate( bytes memory nodeID, uint64 weight, bool includesUptimeProof, uint32 messageIndex